choldgraf/gitautopush/README.md

 ## Converting with `nbconvert`

-In addition, you can tell `gitautopush` to run `nbconvert` on your file before moving it to a new location.
+In addition, you can tell `gitautopush` to run [`nbconvert`](https://nbconvert.readthedocs.io/en/latest/) on your file before moving it to a new location.
 This is useful if you want to convert a notebook to HTML and share it with students using a public link (e.g., with Dropbox).
 To do so, use the `--nbconvert-to` parameter, as seen below:

 ![gitautopush nbconvert demo](doc/images/gitautopush_nbconvert.gif)

+For example, you could say

+`gitautopush --nbconvert-to html /path/to/target/notebook.ipynb`

 ## Parameters